 The crunchy child-bearing kelp is enjoyed with mixed soy sauce.
 It seems to enhance the flavor many times more than when eaten as is.
 This skewer is highly recommended by Manager Mr. Kunimatsu.

-Ginkgo nuts are carefully selected from the famous producing area of Sobue in Aichi Prefecture, in a splendid 3L size, and are served coated with karasumi.
+Ginkgo nuts are carefully selected from the famous producing area of Sobue in Aichi Prefecture, in a splendid 3L size, and are served coated with Karasumi.
 In line with the desire to 'show the natural form of the ingredients as much as possible,' the ginkgo nuts are presented in a charming visual, peeking out of the batter, a unique touch found here.

-10th skewer: 'Hamachi and Cream Cheese'
+10th skewer: 'Hamo and Cream Cheese'

 11th skewer: 'Salmon with Hokkaido Salmon Roe'